 .
 As the CSXCV has a drop-in connection for second generation Paul C. Buff™ lights, it is currently only compatible with the Einstein™ E640 flash unit

-The CSXCV receivers are compatible with both the CST Trigger Transmitter
+The CSXCV receivers are compatible with both the CST2 Trigger Transmitter

 and the CC Cyber Commander™

 .
-The CSXCV receivers, however, can only receive cues to fire from the CST.
+The CSXCV receivers, however, can only receive cues to fire from the CST2.
 With the Cyber Commander™, they can receive commands for firing, flashpower adjustment and control of all other parameters.

 For a complete setup that cues firing, flashpower adjustment and control of all other parameters, you will need one Cyber Commander™ transmitter